 In FFY 2012, The Division of Family and Children Services (DFCS) revisited the G.R.O.W. process to reevaluate its effectiveness.
-During the evaluation, it became evident that the work could not change, but the way the work was done could.
+During the evaluation, it became evident that the work couldn't change, but the way the work was done could.
 Business Operations Planning (B.O.P.) was added.
 B.O.P. was: (1) the standardization of G.R.O.W. within each Region.
 All Regions had the same procedures to complete a case from start to finish.
-(2) Self Service was standardized lobby resource, (3) Document Imaging (DIS), (4) Telecommunications- Local Office call center model, and • OFI Data Tool- Standardized data management.
+(2) Self Service was standardized lobby resource, (3) Document Imaging (DIS), (4) Telecommunications- Local Office call center model, and (5) OFI Data Tool- Standardized data management.
 In making sure we are all on the same page with the B.O.P. process, OFI Teams were formed.
 The OFI Teams consisted of: (1) Customer Support, (2) Business Support, and (3) Eligibility Specialist.
-Our customer support staff supported all walk-in work and were the faces of DFCS.
-The business support staff scanned mail to DIS, answered general inquiries, registered, and initiated cases.
-The eligibility specialists keyed cases, interviewed applicants, finalized cases, and handled case maintenance.
+Our customer support staff scanned mail to DIS, answered general inquiries, registered and initiated cases.
+The eligibility specialists keyed cases, interviewed applicants, finalized cases and handled case maintenance.
 With these measures in place, we strived to provide our customers with a timely and efficient outcome.